LuisMiCa/IRsmallDecoder/README.md

 <sup>(Sources: <https://www.arduino.cc/reference/en/language/functions/external-interrupts/attachinterrupt/>; <http://highlowtech.org/?p=1695> and <https://github.com/SpenceKonde/ATTinyCore>)</sup>

-If you're not sure about how to connect the IR Sensor to the Arduino, go to: [IR sensor connection details](#appendix-b---ir-sensor-connection-details) at the end of this document.
+If you're not sure about how to connect the IR receiver to the Arduino, go to: [IR receiver connection details](#appendix-b---ir-receiver-connection-details) at the end of this document.

 ## Installing the library